The culinary event of 2022, Chef’s stories at Bàcaro is a food event series offering exceptional food, unlimited drink and live music.

-Chef's Stories III: Enjoy the third installment of the Chef Stories Series on Saturday, May 22nd, promising an evening of exceptional food, unlimited drink, live music and a glimpse into the ‘epic kitchen fails’ of 12 of Cayman’s very own culinary masters.
+Chef's Stories IV: Enjoy the fourth and final installment of the Chef Stories Series on Saturday 28th May, promising an evening of exceptional food, unlimited drink, live music and a glimpse into the last supper menus of 12 of Cayman’s very own culinary masters.

 Chef Federico Destro

 Born and raised in Venice, Italy, Chef Fede's relationship with food began as a young child “helping” his mother make gnocchi…or more correctly, playing with the floury dough on the kitchen table.
 At age 14, he enrolled in culinary school for 5 years.

 During the summer breaks, Chef Fede would work in various restaurants and hotels in Venice and the surrounding area.
 He also spent a season working in Tuscany.
 In 1999, he decided to leave Italy to experience the world and arrived in Grand Cayman to work as a line cook at Ragazzi Restaurant.
 After 2 years, he was promoted to Head Chef – a position held for 5 more years.
 In 2007, he moved on to help in opening sister restaurant LUCA at the Caribbean Club, where he worked as Head Chef for 9 years.
 Finally at the ripe age of 40, the opportunity to open his own restaurant arrived, and after teaming up with Barney, the bàcaro adventure began.
 His food philosophy is simple – source the freshest, quality, local ingredients, and simply match them together – no messing around!
 He believes in letting the food speak for itself.

 Chef Adriano Usini